• Free shipping on all orders

 1. Assess the Area

-The first thing you want to do if you find hard tar on your dog’s paws is to carefully assess the area.
-You want to locate all patches of hardened tar.
-You also want to look for cuts, infections, or other injuries that might be in the area.
+First, locate all patches of hardened tar.
+You also want to look for cuts, infections, or other injuries in the area.
 Hardened tar can press into your dog’s paws and rub the nearby skin raw.
-You also do not want to miss any hardened tar.
-You want to make sure to try to remove all of it in one go so that it does not linger and cause any problems.
+You do not want to miss any hardened tar.
+It’s best to remove all of it in one go so it does not linger and cause problems.

 2. Cut Tar Away With Clippers

 One of the easiest and only ways to remove hardened tar from a dog’s paws is to cut it away with clippers.
-Small, ideally curved, scissors are usually effective if you do not have any specialty grooming clippers or scissors.
+Small, curved scissors are usually effective if you do not have specialty grooming clippers or scissors.

 groomer trimming maltese dog paw